Master of Science in

-The M.S. in Management program is accredited by the Accreditation Council for Business Schools Programs (ACBSP), so be assured the curriculum aligns with stringent industry demands.
+The Master of Science in Management program is accredited by the Accreditation Council for Business Schools Programs, so be assured the curriculum aligns with stringent industry demands.

-With ERAU’s online educational opportunities and over 130 Worldwide locations, students have the flexibility to learn at a campus near them or even in their own home.
+With Embry-Riddle’s online programs, students have the flexibility to learn at a campus near them or even in their own home.

-The Society for Human Resource Management (SHRM), the professional body for the field of Human Resources, has acknowledged that ERAU Worldwide's MSM program with specialization in HR fully aligns with SHRM's HR Curriculum Guidebook and Templates.
+The Society for Human Resource Management (SHRM), the professional body for the field of Human Resources, has acknowledged that Worldwide's Master of Science in Management program with specialization in Human Resources fully aligns with SHRM's HR Curriculum Guidebook and Templates.

 The landscape of management is always changing.
 Managers need to have strong analytical skills and be able to assess all aspects of an operational problem in order to generate solutions.
 This needs to be done while considering the high-tech, global and diverse nature of today’s marketplace.

 A successful manager should have both the technical skills and managerial skills to manage resources, lead teams, and apply solutions to organizational challenges.
 The Master of Science in Management available from Embry-Riddle Aeronautical University prepares its graduates to do just that.